ogtkk/cptac/README.md

+# This is a modified version of cptac library from https://github.com/PayneLab/cptac
+This version provide different data structure for BCM phosphoproteomics data, preserving all information available from the code.

 # NOTE With current release
 We are having difficulty with the API on Zenodo and are working to find a better host for our data.
 Please be patient while we fix these issues.